Raphico/byte/README.md

 2. Users should be able to register for workshops, receiving confirmation for registering and receiving reminders for upcoming events

-3. Interactive workshop session with video conferencing for organizer, live chats for participants to communicate with other participants and the organizer, and an integrated code editor for participants to follow along
+3. Interactive workshop session with video conferencing for organizer

 ## Tech stack